 - Applications of weather forecasts in various sectors

-ECMWF is a key part of the European Meteorological Infrastructure (EUMETNET, EUMETSAT, ECMWF), which combines resources and capabilities to support national meteorological services with their official duties.
-With EUMETNET, the particular emphasis is on the EUCOS observing system, which we monitor and for which we carry out global observing system experiments.
-We seek synergies between our work on global reanalysis and the work at EUMETNET on regional reanalysis.
+ECMWF is a key part of the European Meteorological Infrastructure (including EUMETNET, EUMETSAT, ECMWF and their Member and Co-operating States), which combines resources and capabilities to support national meteorological services with their official duties.
+With EUMETNET, we collaborate on the EUCOS observing system, which we monitor and for which we carry out global observing system experiments, and on the exploitation of observations.

 Short-range forecasts (for a few hours to a few days in the future) rely on very high-resolution limited‑area models run by the national meteorological services, often using boundary condition data from ECMWF.
 Through the SRNWP project, we support co-operation between organisations developing short-range numerical weather prediction models.
-Such models are mainly developed as co-operative projects under three large European consortia (ALADIN, HIRLAM and COSMO) and by the UK Met Office (as part of the Unified Model).
+Such models are mainly developed as co-operative projects under two large European consortia (ACCORD and COSMO) and by the UK Met Office (as part of the Unified Model).

 World Meteorological Organization (WMO)

-Assisting the World Meteorological Organization (WMO) is one of ECMWF’s founding objectives and holds an important place in the Centre’s current ten-year Strategy to 2025, with an explicit commitment to support training and capacity building in WMO Member States.
-This partnership ranges from providing essential data to WMO Members free of charge to supporting fellowships and projects to improve severe weather forecasting in developing countries.
+Assisting the World Meteorological Organization (WMO) is one of ECMWF’s founding objectives and holds an important place in our ten-year Strategy, with an explicit commitment to support training and capacity building in WMO Member States.
+This partnership includes providing data to WMO Members free of charge, supporting fellowships and projects to improve severe weather forecasting in developing countries, and conducting studies on the impact of observations on the quality of forecasts.

 ECMWF has had a formal co-operation agreement with the WMO since 1975.